Freedom: A Theological Topic with Broad Social Relevance

 The Bible is only intelligible if we have a broader concept of freedom as liberation

 My contention here is that a worthwhile concept of freedom must absolutely be able to hold choice within it, but it can’t merely be that.
-Even choice itself is poorly conceived as nothing but the freedom to choose between good and evil, when authentic freedom should include the capacity to knowingly choose (ideally without manipulation) among multiple goods as manifestations of the Good.
+Even choice itself is poorly conceived as nothing but the freedom to choose between good and evil, when authentic freedom should include the capacity to knowingly and authentically choose (ideally without manipulation) among multiple good paths (taken as wholes) as manifestations of the Good.

 What is missing from freedom, understood as the ability to choose evil?
 Four elements, organized in a particular structure.
 These are: (1) freedom as the capacity to choose in general, which implies the enduring capacity to make knowing choices (this is not just the capacity to choose badly, either through misinformation or otherwise), (2) freedom as the capacity to realize ends, (3) freedom as ‘virtue’, such as freedom from bad choices like addictive ones and (4) freedom as liberation at all scales (from personal to social to cosmic).

-These additional elements of authentically liberatory freedom are, precisely, what imperial court theologians must exclude so that their apparently interminable arguments can spin and defer and delay the real matters at hand.
+These additional elements of authentically liberatory freedom are, precisely, what imperial court theologians must exclude so that their apparently interminable arguments can spin and defer the real matters at hand.
 A very common response to efforts to restore these other crucial elements to our concept of freedom is to slander and libel those who can hold more, by insisting that they have abandoned freedom as choice.
-Here, I want to respond to these kinds of false charges by clarifying that these other views of freedom can and must hold freedom as choice, and precisely because they hold it so well they must also go beyond it.
+At the same time, sometimes this really does happen: sometimes teleology or capacity or goodness really are set against choice, as if defining freedom was a matter of choosing among its aspects.
+Those arguments are a bit like arguing whether “color” means “blue” or “red” or “yellow”.
+Here, I want to respond to these confusions by clarifying that teleological views of freedom implies that freedom involves an aspect of choice, and precisely because they hold it so well they must also go beyond it.

 This diagram lays out the key concepts and their relationships succinctly: